 For example, these four unlucky souls could have been exposed by drinking water, dental instruments, blood transfusions, eating utensils, workplace exposures, gel caps, growth hormones, collagen in lotions and cosmetics and the list goes on.
 But they could have been exposed by beef or dairy products.
 They could have been exposed via infected venison.
 Do they live near parks and pastures where biosolids from the sewage plant are applied?

 In other words, government and industry alike have opened the doors on prion exposure to pathways way beyond beef and dairy products.
 This pattern either suggests incompetence, negligence or criminality.
 All answers are unacceptable.

 As further proof of the mismanagement of prions, let’s ask what precautions have gone out to the families of these victims.
 Have they been advised that their homes are hopelessly contaminated with deadly prions?
 Eating utensils, cups, glasses, tooth brushes, sheets, pillow cases, toilets and more?

-Deadly prions are released from the bodies of infected people and animals via their blood, saliva, urine and feces.
 People are infectious way before they start stuttering and stumbling.
 If you follow this logic, the local sewer system that serves the homes and hospitals of these victims has now been exposed to deadly prions (if they weren’t already).
 Now, we know that everything discharged from this local sewer system(s) is contaminated and will hopelessly and permanently contaminate the parks and cropland where the sewage sludge (biosolids) is spread as “fertilizer.”